Senior Associate, Dispute Resolution

-Elizabeth joined Rosenblatt’s Dispute Resolution and Construction teams in May 2017.
+Elizabeth joined Rosenblatt’s Dispute Resolution team in May 2017.

 Elizabeth has acted on a wide range of complex and high value contentious commercial issues and has extensive experience of multi-jurisdictional dispute resolution, including litigation, arbitration, adjudication and mediation.
 Elizabeth has acted in relation to disputes encompassing contractual disputes, commercial fraud and breach of fiduciary duty, jurisdiction, company, shareholder, partnership, and family business disputes and professional negligence claims.
 Elizabeth’s work has often involved urgent Court applications.